flaport/home/.config/Xresources/readme.md

 xrdb ~/.Xresources
 ```

-For convenience, there is a wrapper script doing just this named `xcs` (for x color scheme):
+For convenience, there is a [wrapper script](../../.scripts/x/xcs) doing just
+this named `xcs` (for x color scheme):

 ```
 xcs solarizedlight
 ```

-Note that the new color scheme only applies to newly spawned windows.
+This wrapper script also applies the selected colorscheme to already-open
+terminal windows.